 If your credit score is on the lower end, there are a few ways you can use a secured credit card to raise it:

 - Keep the balance down.
-Only spend what you can afford to pay back each month and try to pay the balance in full each month.
+Your credit utilization ratio is another major part of the credit-scoring equation.
+It is the amount of your credit limit currently in use.
+Try to keep the balance on your secured credit card at or below 30 percent of your credit limit to avoid hurting your credit score.
+Most importantly, Only spend what you can afford to pay back each month and try to pay the balance in full each month.

 While managing your secured credit card responsibly, you should also get current on any past-due accounts and dispute inaccurate errors on your credit report that could be dragging your score down.